n-dohrmann/worldgen/readme.md

 # worldgen image rendering

-a worldgen project in the style of Dwarf Fortress ascii art.

-currently this project is just getting started. `src/main.c` is just for getting familiar with stb.
+a worldgen project in the style of Dwarf Fortress ascii art. currently this project is just getting started...

 ## Dependencies
 - stb [header files](https://github.com/nothings/stb/tree/master) for image rendering